cdk-patterns/serverless/the-lambda-trilogy/python/README.md

 ```
 ## Standard Setup

+After you have completed the Extra Setup steps above you can from the root directory follow these standard setup instructions

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization